wp-plugins/links-in-captions/readme.txt

 == Description ==

 <blockquote><strong>WordPress 3.4 Supports HTML in Captions!</strong><br />
 Basic HTML support has been added to the caption field in the image uploader.
-This allows you to add links Ñ great for photo credits or licensing details Ñ and basic formatting such as bold and italicized text.
+This allows you to add links - great for photo credits or licensing details - and basic formatting such as bold and italicized text.<br />
 </blockquote>

 <h3>For WordPress 3.3.2 and earlier...finally you can add links to your image captions.</h3>